AllYarnsAreBeautiful/ayab-firmware/README.md

 ## Branching Model

-**Development of the latest and upcoming features happens on the 'main branch.** For each major release, a dedicated maintenance branch is created to manage bug fixes, security patches, and backporting for that specific release.
-These branches follow the naming convention <version>-maint (e.g., *0.95-maint*).
+**Development of the latest and upcoming features happens on the 'main' branch.** For each major release, a dedicated maintenance branch is created to manage bug fixes, security patches, and backporting for that specific release.
+These branches follow the naming convention <version>-maint (e.g. *0.95-maint*).
 This approach allows us to continue forward development while ensuring stability and long-term support for previous versions.

 ## Updating your AYAB firmware